3 important facts about the Northern Lights and where to find them in Iceland

 Some people would say that it doesn’t matter where you spend your holiday between 63° and 70° latitude.
 This can be in Southwest Iceland, South Iceland or Northern Iceland.
 However, there are more parameters that play a role.
 The weather forecasts in winter in Iceland show in general more southerly wind directions in Iceland, and therefore more clear skies up north, making our holiday rental lodge Hamragil an ideal location to spend your holidays and discover the Northern Lights.
 While this holiday accommodation is close to Akureyri, the biggest town in Northern Iceland, it is the other side of a mountain from the town and gets none of its light pollution.
 To give the Lights even more of a chance, turn off all the outdoor lights off.
 The highlight of your winter holiday in Iceland is to sit in the geothermal hot pot in the dark, which is included in the rent of the holiday house Hamragil and to admire from there the dancing Northern Lights in the sky.
 During daytime you could explore the natural sights in the vicinity: the Lake Myvatn area, the waterfalls Godafoss and/or Dettifoss, as well as the thriving whale watching town of Husavik.

-Northern lights this year also increasingly in Southern Iceland?
+Are Northern lights in Southern Iceland?

-Having said that, this winter we have, until now at least, had the unusual situation of northerly winds prevailing in Iceland for more than a month.
-Therefore, the south of Iceland has been a very good for viewing the lights.
+The south of Iceland has been a very good for viewing the lights.
 Our guests staying in our vacation cottages Lodge Holt and Lodge Brekka, have in the last weeks crowned their Iceland winter adventure with fantastic sightings of the Aurora Borealis.
 Lodge Holt is located on the Golden Circle, just south of the nature gems Geysir, Gullfoss and Thingvellir (Þingvellir).
 You can rent the holiday home Brekka if you want to spend your holiday in the southwest of Iceland.
 Lodge Brekka is only a 45 min drive north of Reykjavik, but sheltered from its light pollution by Mount Esja.

 In fact, seeing the Northern Lights mostly depends on a four letter word, which starts by an “L”.
 No, it’s not Love… it’s Luck!